26 Metaprogramming

 #> <environment: R_GlobalEnv>

 The formula language (+, *, :, -, I()) is a domain-specific language for specifying models. y ~ x1 * x2 does not mean “multiply x1 by x2.”
-It means “include x1, x2, and their interaction.”
-This is code that means something different from its usual meaning, made possible because the formula is captured as data and interpreted by model.matrix(), not by R’s arithmetic evaluator.
+It means “include x1, x2, and their interaction.” model.matrix() interprets these operators to build the design matrix:

 model.matrix(~ species + island, data = palmerpenguins::penguins) |> head()